-- Create formal system documentation and status reports.
+- Contribute to the creation of formal system documentation and status reports.

-- Accomplish administrative functions on an as needed basis to establish, coordinate, document, sustain, and curtail services acquired through external entities.
+- Accomplish administrative functions on an as needed basis to establish, coordinate, document, sustain, and curtail Terascan satellite communications services acquired through external entities.

 - Maintain working relationships with IT&C Station Managers, their staff, and Centennial-based engineering teams to ensure radio communications success.

-- Bachelor’s Degree and 4+ years prior relevant experience; additional years of experience will be considered in lieu of degree.
+- Bachelor's Degree and 4+ years of relevant technical experience; an additional 4 years of relevant technical experience will be considered in lieu of degree.

-- Experience operating, maintaining, and installing radio communication electronics to include HF, VHF, UHF, microwave, WiFi, and Iridium systems.
+- Experience operating, maintaining, and installing radio communication electronics to include HF, VHF, UHF, and microwave.